FaiyKhalid/Electronics-Engineering/Programming 5 servo motors with potentiometer.md

 $ int valA4;
 ```

-### attaches the servo on pin 9 to the servo object
+### 5.attaches the servo on pin 9 to the servo object
 ```
 void setup() {
   S1.attach(10);